apigear-io/cli/README.md

 ApiGear CLI is a command line application that runs on Windows, Mac and Linux.
 You can download the latest version from [here](https://github.com/apigear-io/cli-releases/releases/latest).

-The product has not yet a certification from Microsoft, Apple or Linux.
-So you may need to disable the security check to run the application.
+Note: *The product has not yet a certification from Microsoft, Apple or Linux.
+So you may need to disable the security check to run the application.*

 ## Building from source

-Install Go 1.19.x or later (see [Go Dev](https://go.dev))
+Install latest Go (see [Go Dev](https://go.dev))

 build using